M-Husein/q-js-utils/README.md

 # q-js-utils

-A collection of Javascript utilities.
+A collection of JavaScript utilities.

 ## Install